alichtman/writeups/hack-the-box/Brainfuck/writeup.md

 `orestis:kHGuERB29DNiNE` seem to be the SMTP credentials.

 I use [`imapbox`](https://github.com/polo2ro/imapbox/pulls) to dump the emails from the SMTP server.
 I clone and then modify the script to remove SSL support with: `$ sed -i "s/IMAP4_SSL/IMAP4/g" mailboxresource.py`.

+> NOTE: I wrote [this PR](https://github.com/polo2ro/imapbox/pull/35/files) to add SSL support to imapbox.

 I create the config:

 ![](img/2021-01-05-23-26-39.png)